 Treatment of knee contusions

 A knee contusion that is considered mild or moderate should be rested.
 Do not continue to train or play if the knee is painful or bruised as this may increase internal bleeding and swelling.
 Apply the PRICE principles of rest, ice, compression and elevation.
 A cold therapy compression wrap is ideal.

 A severe knee contusion may require medical attention.
 A doctor will assess the injury and possibly diagnose and more serious damage to the tissues and structures in the knee such as ligament or cartilage.
-They may prescribeanti-inflammatory medications such as ibuprofen to reduce pain and swelling.
-Ice should of course be applied as soon as possible and continued for at least the first 24 to 48 hours.
+They may prescribe anti-inflammatory medications such as ibuprofen to reduce pain and swelling.
+Ice should, of course, be applied as soon as possible and continued for at least the first 24 to 48 hours.

 Generally, provided there are no other complications, a severe contusion is treated the same as a minor one, but the timescale for healing is much longer.

-Stretching and mobility exercises for the quads, hamstrings, groin and calf may be recommended if some movement is lost.
+Stretching and mobility exercises for the quads, hamstrings, groin, and calf may be recommended if some movement is lost.
 Sports massage may be beneficial in the later stages, to prepare the muscles for sport and flush out any residual blood clots and other waste products.